The 96-Hour Fast Benefits and Results: Is It Safe?

 A 96-hour fast can be healthy for some and unhealthy for others.
 It all depends on your health status, goals, and how you fast.

-Extended fasting can help weight loss, insulin sensitivity, autophagy, mental clarity, and detoxification in experienced individuals and those who can tolerate long hours of fasting.
+Extended fasting can help with weight loss, insulin sensitivity, autophagy, mental clarity, and detoxification in experienced fasters and those who can tolerate long hours of fasting.

 Even experienced and completely healthy people may experience side effects, including dizziness, fatigue, muscle cramps, and electrolyte imbalances.

-A 96-hour fast can have health benefits, but you’d better approach it with caution and under appropriate supervision, especially if you are new to fasting or have underlying health concerns.
+A 96 hour fast can have health benefits, but you’d better approach it with caution and under the direct supervision of your dietitian, especially if you are new to fasting or have underlying health concerns.

 Learn More: 24-Hour Fast: How to Do It?
 Is It Good for Weight Loss?
 [Expert Guides]